 Unless an exception applies, employees may not accept a gift from a prohibited source or a gift given because of their 5 C.F.R. § 2635.202(a). official position.
 One of the most commonly used exceptions is for gifts of free attendance at a "widely attended gathering of interest to a number of parties."
-5 C.F.R. § 2635.204(g)(2).
+5 C.F.R. § 2635.204(q)(2).
 This exception also may generate more questions for OGE and agency ethics officials than any other exception.
 One of the most frequently asked questions is what does or does not constitute a WAG?
-The discussion below explains the general criteria for answering this question in a given case and provides several examples of recurring types of events that OGE has evaluated over the years.
-The memorandum concludes with a reminder concerning the financial disclosure requirements applicable to gifts accepted under WAG exception.
+The discussion below explains the general criteria for answering this guestion in a given case and provides several examples of recurring types of events that OGE has evaluated over the years.
+The memorandum concludes with a reminder concerning the financial disclosure applicable gifts accepted requirements to under the WAG exception.